Cam Spencer

 Cameron Spencer (born April 6, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Loyola Greyhounds, the Rutgers Scarlet Knights, and the UConn Huskies.

 Early life

-Spencer grew up in Davidsonville, Maryland, and attended the Boys' Latin School of Maryland in Baltimore, Maryland.
+Spencer grew up in Davidsonville, Maryland, and attended the St. Paul's School for Boys.
 He was named the Maryland Interscholastic Athletic Association (MIAA) Player of the Year as a senior after he averaged 25 points, seven rebounds, and 4.5 assists per game.

 College career

 Spencer began his college basketball career with the Loyola Greyhounds.
 He averaged ten points, 3.1 assists, and 3.4 rebounds in 23 games before suffering a hip injury and was named to the Patriot League All-Freshman team.
 Spencer missed most of his sophomore season while recovering from his hip injury.
 He returned for the final five games of the season and averaged 10.2 points.
 Spencer was named first-team All-Patriot League as a junior after averaging 18.9 points, 4.8 rebounds, 3.2 assists, and 2.3 steals per game.
 Following the end of the season, Spencer entered the NCAA transfer portal.

 Spencer ultimately transferred to Rutgers after also receiving interest from Minnesota and NC State.
 He entered the 2022–23 as a starting guard for the Scarlet Knights.
 Spencer scored 14 points on 6-of-8 shooting, including a go-ahead three-point shot with 13.3 seconds left, in Rutgers' 65–64 upset win over top-ranked Purdue.
 Spencer was named the Big Ten Conference Player of the Week after scored another go-ahead three pointer with 15 seconds left and scored 23 points overall in a 65–62 win against Northwestern on January 11, 2023, and scored 21 points with six rebounds, six assists, and four steals as Rutgers beat Ohio State 68–64.
 He finished the season averaging 13.2 points, 3.8 rebounds, 3.1 assists, and two steals per game.
 After the season, Spencer decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the COVID-19 pandemic and entered the NCAA transfer portal for a second time.

 Spencer transferred to UConn.
 He was named first-team All-Big East Conference after starting all 40 of the Huskies' games and averaging 14.3 points, 4.9 rebounds, 3.6 assists, and 1.5 steals per game as UConn won the national championship Spencer scored 11 points with eight rebounds, two assists, and two steals in UConn's 75–60 win over Purdue in the National Championship game.